-- 9. Officers: The bishop of Honolulu shall be the president of the council.
-The bishop or the vicar for clergy (or deacon director) shall preside at the election of the other officers from the council membership: a chairperson, a vice-chairperson, a secretary, and a treasurer.
-These officers shall compose the Executive Committee.
+- 9. Officers: The Bishop of Honolulu shall be the President of the Council.
+The Bishop, Vicar for Clergy, or Director of Permanent Deacons shall preside at the election of the other officers from the Council membership: a Chairperson, a Vice-Chairperson, and a Secretary.
+These officers shall comprise the Executive Committee.
 The Chairperson and the Vice-Chairperson shall be a deacon.
-Elections for the officers shall be held at the first council meeting following election of council representatives. - 10.
-The term of office for the officers shall be for a term of one year concurrent with his or her membership on the council.
-The individual may hold the same office for only two consecutive terms. - 11.
-Vacancy in office: A vacancy in the office of the chairperson shall be filled by the vice-chairperson.
+Elections for the officers shall be held at the first Council meeting following election of Council representatives.. - 10.
+Terms of Office: The term of office for the officers shall be for a term of one year, beginning during his or her membership on the Council.
+The individual may hold the same office for up to four consecutive terms. - 11.
+Vacancy in office: A vacancy in the office of the chairperson shall be filled by the vicechairperson.
 A vacancy in any other office shall be filled by a ballot of the council.